Azure/autorest/docs/developer/architecture/AutoRest-extension.md

 An AutoRest package must be an `npm` package.
 Note that it must not necessarily be *published* as an `npm` package - any source supported by npm is supported by AutoRest, including git repositories, `.tgz` files and even local folders.

-The `package.json` file needs to meet the following requirements:
-1) Have a `start` script that, when executed, launches the extension.
+The `package.json` file needs to have a `start` script that, when executed, launches the extension.
 Example:

 ``` json
 "scripts": {